Optimizing Variational Quantum Algorithms with qBang: Efficiently Interweaving Metric and Momentum to Navigate Flat Energy Landscapes: Theory

 GD-based methods have apparent limitations.
 If the cost function is relatively flat, the gradient will be small, and the GD may require unfeasibly many iterations to converge, even on ideal quantum devices.
 The noisy results on realistic devices put additional strain on the optimizer to escape flat energy landscapes as quickly as possible.
-This problem may be mitigated by the extension of GD to include higher-order derivatives.
+As long as the cost function gradients are not completely vanishing, this problem may be mitigated by the extension of GD to include higher-order derivatives.
 For a second-order algorithm, this introduces the Hessian $\mathbf{H}$ and results in the Newton method, $\boldsymbol{\theta}_{k+1}=\boldsymbol{\theta}_k-\eta \mathbf{H}_k^{-1}\nabla \mathcal{L}_k$.
 However, these higher-order methods are not always applicable, as the Hessian may not be positive semi-definite~\cite{Martens2020, Martens2012}.
 Additionally, computing the Hessian is computationally expensive if the parameter space is large.
 To overcome these challenges, there are several quasi-Newton methods that can efficiently estimate the Hessian, such as the Broyden-Fletcher-Goldfarb-Shanno (BFGS) algorithm or the Gauss-Newton method~\cite{Shanno1970, BROYDEN1970, Fletcher1970, Goldfarb1970}.

 Other methods exist that are tailored to navigate flat energy landscapes.
 For an intuitive picture, consider a ball rolling down in a frictionless bowl.
 Instead of stopping at the bottom, the accumulated momentum pushes it forward and keeps the ball rolling back and forth.
 This idea is used in momentum-based optimizers, illustrated in a simplified form